pytorch/xla/API_GUIDE.md

 See the
 [full multiprocessing example](https://github.com/pytorch/xla/blob/master/test/test_train_mp_mnist.py)
-for more on training a network on multiple XLA devices with multiprocessing.
+for more on training a network on multiple XLA devices with multi-processing.

 ## XLA Tensor Deep Dive